spencertipping/canard/boot.md

          ^     v
          +--<--+

-Notice that we've now lost information [1]: we don't know why the list refers to itself, just that it does.
+Notice that we've now lost information [2]: we don't know why the list refers to itself, just that it does.
 We arguably shouldn't make this transformation lightly, since the user will see the difference between the initial abstract list and the resulting resolved one.
-This transformation becomes particularly apparent when taken to its logical limit: every primitive operation will end up being replaced by its definition until the whole list is rewritten into fully executable machine code.
+This transformation becomes particularly apparent when taken to its logical limit: every primitive operation will end up being replaced by its definition until the whole list is rewritten into fully executable machine code and will contain no intermediate symbol indirection at all.

 Note that this has the added benefit that tail calls propagate through symbol dereferencing.
 (I think this is true; need to verify in all cases.)

+    [1] This could be a problem because it makes it impractical to generalize the calling convention to any form of CPS.
+(Specifically, you can't invoke a piece of code with a different continuation without seriously borking things.)
+I'm going to need to put a lot of thought into this...

-    [1] Technically, the information is still there, though only due to a counterintuitive property of the mechanism.
+    [2] Technically, the information is still there, though only due to a counterintuitive property of the mechanism.
 Lists preserve their identity across this transformation and we know that every list might have an associated symbol.
 Therefore, we can easily enough go backwards from